Surge (Marvel Comics): Fictional character biography

 Noriko Ashida was born in Japan.
 She was close to her brother, Keitaro, but she ran away from home after her powers manifested; she claimed that her father "doesn't believe in mutants".
 How she came to the United States is unknown, but she ended up homeless on the streets of Salem Center, reduced to buying illegal drugs to calm her powers, using stolen money.
 With no training or practice in the use of her powers, Noriko's body automatically absorbs all nearby electricity and, once fully charged, releases it in a storm of electrical bolts.

 Noriko eventually comes to the Xavier Institute and is designed specialty gauntlets by Beast to control her powers.
 She is assigned to the New Mutants training squad.

 Noriko retains her powers after M-Day and is assigned to be the leader of the New X-Men.
 As team leader, she leads assaults on Nimrod, Limbo, and the Purifiers.

 Surge joins her fellow mutants on Utopia.
 Surge remains with Cyclops after X-Men: Schism.
 She is placed in the custody of the Avengers during Avengers vs X-Men, joins the Jean Grey School for Higher Learning after Cyclops' defeat, and shelters in X-Haven during the Inhumans vs X-Men event.
 She is transported to a different plane of reality during Age of X-Man.

 After being freed from the other plane, Surge joins mutantkind on Krakoa.
 After the fall of Krakoa, Surge joins Forge's X-Force in the X-Men: From the Ashes line of books.
 She dies from an overload of her powers when sealing a dimensional rift caused by Nuklo.
 Surge is later resurrected in a form of pure electricity.

 Powers and abilities

-Surge absorbs electricity continuously, from sources like static in the air, electrical appliances, and outlets, often causing lights to flicker.
-She can't control the absorption, requiring her to wear specially designed gauntlets to regulate it.
-Surge can discharge the energy through powerful lightning-like blasts or channel it into bursts of superhuman speed.
-If she absorbs too much energy, it causes mental overloads, making her speak too fast, scatter her thinking, and worsen her control over the blasts.
+Noriko Ashida possesses the mutant ability to absorb and control electricity.
+She naturally draws in ambient electrical energy—from minor static charges to large-scale electrical attacks—and stores it within her body.
+Once charged, she can release this energy as powerful lightning blasts or channel it to enhance her physical speed and reflexes.
+Because her absorption is involuntary and potentially dangerous, she typically relies on specially designed gauntlets to regulate and safely discharge the excess electricity.